Carlos Torres (pitcher): Detroit Tigers

 On May 26, 2019, Torres signed a minor league contract with the Detroit Tigers.
 On June 8, 2019, Torres was recalled by the Tigers.
 He was designated for assignment on June 22 after recording a 7.50 ERA in four appearances.
 Torres later elected free agency on June 24.

 Minnesota Twins

-On June 25, 2019, Torres signed a minor league deal with the Minnesota Twins.
-On July 24, the Twins selected Torres' contract.
-On July 28, Torres was designated for assignment.
+On June 26, 2019, Torres signed a minor league contract with the Minnesota Twins.
+He was subsequently assigned to the Triple–A Rochester Red Wings.
+On July 24, the Twins selected Torres' contract, adding him to their active roster.
+He did not make an appearance for Minnesota, and was designated for assignment on July 28.
+Torres cleared waivers and was sent outright to Rochester on July 30, but rejected the assignment and elected free agency.

 San Francisco Giants

-On August 5, 2019, Torres signed a minor league deal with the Giants.
-On August 28, Torres was released.
+On August 11, 2019, Torres signed a minor league contract with the San Francisco Giants.
+In 4 games (3 starts) for the Triple–A Sacramento River Cats, he struggled to a 9.64 ERA with 12 strikeouts across 14 innings pitched.
+Torres was released by the Giants organization on August 27.

 Toros de Tijuana

 On February 26, 2020, Torres signed with the Toros de Tijuana of the Mexican League.
 In 2020, he did not play a game because of the cancellation of the Mexican League season due to the COVID-19 pandemic.

 After the 2020 season, he played for Tomateros de Culiacán of the Mexican Pacific League(LVMP).
 He also played for Mexico in the 2021 Caribbean Series.

+Torres made 16 appearances for Tijuana in 2021, compiling a 1–0 record and 1.71 ERA with 27 strikeouts across 21 innings of relief.

 On December 9, 2022, Torres retired from professional baseball.